Paradox of Joy and Grief

 May 28, 2025

 Welcome!
 It has been a long time since I have had a blog, but because we are moving forward together, communication is so important!
-I am going to refer to myself as your “new pastor” for at least a year because I figure that’s how long I can get away with it. 🙂 And as such, welcome to this new feature on our website as a community, where I’ll post extra interesting things from our worship service together – such as a prayer you may have requested, or a reference.
+Welcome to this new feature on our website as a community, where I’ll post extra interesting things from our worship service together – such as a prayer you may have requested, or a reference.
 I will also communicate about upcoming events or other important items so that we are all on the same page.

 What are we all doing here anyway?
 I sit in my home office this morning, on the second floor of our house where I’m able to look down upon my beautiful backyard.
 We have worked so hard on it, and it still has so far to come, but it is beautiful and I am able to watch the birds, an occasional squirrel, and even a duck or two at the right time of year.
 Woodpeckers are common as I’m at tree height and catch a flicker of those little red feathers as they fly toward a tree in the greenspace behind us.